BookStackApp/website/content/docs/admin/third-party-auth.md

 ### Slack

-1. Go to the [Slack apps page](https://api.slack.com/apps) and select 'Create New App'.
+1. Go to the [Slack apps page](https://api.slack.com/apps) and select 'Create An App', then 'From scratch' when prompted.
-2. Enter an app name ('BookStack login' or something custom), select your team then continue.
+2. Enter an app name ('BookStack login' or something custom) and your workspace then select "Create App".
-3. You should see your client ID and secret.
+3. Within an "App Credentials" section, you should find your client ID and secret.
 Copy these details and add them as new variables in your `.env` file like so:
 ```bash
 # Replace the below (including '{}' braces) with your slack CLIENT_ID and CLIENT_SECRET
 SLACK_APP_ID={CLIENT_ID}